Bryan Reynolds Player Props: Pirates vs. Rockies

 Bryan Reynolds At The Plate

-- Reynolds has had an RBI in eight games this season (50.0%), including three multi-RBI outings (18.8%).
-He has also driven in three or more of his team's runs in one contest.
+- In nine games this season (52.9%), Reynolds has picked up an RBI, and in four of those games (23.5%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.